tocchan/guildhall/mp2/c29/assignments/a02/README.md

 - [ ] *10pts* If mouse is inside the object, render the border yellow.
 - [ ] *15pts* Be able to drag them around
     - [ ] If the mouse is dragging the object, render the border dark green.
-- [ ] *10pts* If the object is touching another object, render the interior 50% alpha red.
+- [ ] *10pts* If the object is touching another object, render the entire interior at 50% alpha red instead of white.
     - [ ] Disc-vs-Disc collision should be same as MP1
 - [ ] *10pts* If dragging, and `delete` or `backspace` is pressed, destroy object.
 - [ ] *05pts* Press `Escape` to quit.
 - [ ] Add `mp2.a02.md` readme to root folder

+Makes sure you mouse position is correct for your current view - converting the client position (offset from top-left of window) to a world location.

 ## Resources